 11. Closing-ratio goals for your service advisors

 12. Customer satisfaction goals

 15. Operating expense goals that are predicated on past performance and projected budgets

 18. Goals that are relative to any exit plan or succession strategy

 20. Personal development goals

-For additional help reaching your goals and ensuring that 2017 is your shop’s best year yet, learn how you can team up with the nation’s top shop owners through the Elite Coaching Program.
+For additional help reaching your goals, learn how you can team up with the nation’s top shop owners through the Elite Coaching Program.